matlsml/matlsml.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Materials Science and Engineerinh, McMaster University, 2013
+* B.Eng. in Materials Science and Engineering, McMaster University, 2013
 * M.A.Sc. in Chemical Engineering, Queen's University, 2017
-#* Ph.D in Mechanical and Materials Engineering, Queen's University, 2027 (expected)

 Work experience
 ======